Mount Agung volcano erupts on Indonesia's Bali island

 More than 133,000 people have been living in shelters for more than a month in fear of an eruption, even though more than half of the refugees actually live outside the danger zone.

 Mount Agung's alert status was lowered to the second-highest warning level last month after volcanic activity slowed.
-The alert level remains unchanged despite the eruption.
+The alert level was not raised after Tuesday's eruption, despite the possibility of an even larger eruption.

+"To us this is not an eruption," Made Indra, from Bali's disaster mitigation agency, told AFP.
+"An eruption means materials are spewing out of the mountain, and in this case there hasn't been any.
+This is smoke."

+Officials estimated concerns about an eruption over the past few months had cost Bali at least US$110 million in lost tourism and productivity as many local residents moved to shelters.

-Indonesia sits on the Pacific "Ring of Fire" where tectonic plates collide, causing frequent seismic and volcanic activity.
+Indonesia is home to around 130 volcanoes due to its position on the "Ring of Fire", a belt of tectonic plate boundaries circling the Pacific Ocean where frequent seismic activity occurs

+In 2010 Mount Merapi - considered one of the most active and dangerous volcanoes in the world - erupted, killing some more than 300 people and forcing 280,000 people to flee.

-In 2010, Mount Merapi on the island of Java erupted after rumbling since 2006, while Mount Sinabung on Sumatra island has been active since 2013.
+Mount Sinabung on Sumatra island - which is currently also at its highest alert level - has been active since 2013.